-- Standard Disclosure: a check of the Police National Computer (PNC) records of convictions, cautions, reprimands and warnings regardless or not of whether they are spent under the Rehabilitation of Offenders Act 1974.
-This type of check is not normally requested in educational settings; - Enhanced Disclosure: a check of the PNC records as above, plus additional information held by the Police such as interviews and allegations and other information held by the Police that is considered relevant and ought to be disclosed; and - Enhanced Disclosure with barred list information (aka Enhanced Disclosure for Regulated Activity): for people working in 'regulated activity' with children.
+- Enhanced Disclosure: a check of the PNC records as above, plus additional information held by the Police such as interviews and allegations and other information held by the Police that is considered relevant and ought to be disclosed; and - Enhanced Disclosure with barred list information (aka Enhanced Disclosure for Regulated Activity): for people working in 'regulated activity' with children.
 This adds a check of the DBS Children's Barred List to the enhanced disclosure.
-In addition, this check can also include information as to whether an individual is subject to a Section 128 direction where specific wording is used in the 'position applied for' field (see paragraph 240 of Keeping Children Safe in Education).
+In addition, this check can also include information as to whether an individual is subject to a Section 128 direction where specific wording is used in the 'position applied for' field (see paragraph 265 of Keeping Children Safe in Education).